Momentum-Team-8/team-project-questionbox-sasmothbe/README.md

 ### issues:
 - 1) need to fix accepted question, only user can do it.
+- 2) has answers??
+- 3) count favorite
-- 2) comments edit and delete does not work, the id has  issues.
+- 4) comments edit and delete does not work, the id has  issues....
-- 3) count like/vote
+- 5) showing tag name for manay to many fields !!!**

 ### Study Plan: